magicblock-labs/magicblock-validator/docs/schedule-commit-flow.md

 - when we replay the ledger this the `register_scheduled_commit_sent` is never performed and thus the `SentCommit` information is not stored
-- however the `SentCommit` transaction still exexcutes and fails due to the hashmap not including the ID
+- however the `SentCommit` transaction still executes and we detect this by checking a _validator started_ flag in order to bypass the logic that is not useful during ledger replay
 - since the `RemoteScheduledCommitsProcessor` is not running during ledger replay no scheduled commits are processed